skypager/skypager-vscode/README.md

 Use `⇧ ⌘ 9` to run `skypager-vscode`.

-You can also open the command palette with `⇧ ⌘ P` and find `Show Skypager Docs`.
+You can also open the command palette with `⇧ ⌘ P` and find `Show Skypager Api`.

-Finally, if you right click on a page, `Show Skypager Docs` will show up in the context menu.
+Finally, if you right click on a page, `Show Skypager Api` will show up in the context menu.

 All of this is configured through the `"contributes"` property.